Why are Microsoft Teams new features focused on wellbeing?

 So far it has been a growing success.
 Employees meet and work together easily even when spread around the world.
 Microsoft has now recognized that employees are facing new and sometimes increased stress as they transition to remote or hybrid work.
 They want to incorporate well-being practices into the workday and not as ‘’afterthought’’.
 Although our understanding and use of digital tools is growing, people want new features to be easily accessible from one place.
 We want to create the in-office experience at home, using the digital tools we’ve grown to rely on.
 Giving employees the wellbeing tools they need in the app they already use, is likely to improve adoption.
 Hence, Microsoft Teams’ newest features.

-What exactly are Microsoft Teams new features and when are they coming?
+What exactly are Microsoft Teams new features, and when are they coming?

 The Virtual Commute

-Lots of people are choosing to work remotely from home, and so their commute has never been shorter.
-However, for many, the move from one room to another isn’t enough of a kickstart to get them into the work mode.
-Leaving behind home life when your desk is in only steps from your sofa can be challenging.
+Lots of people are choosing to work remotely from home, so their commute has never been shorter.
+However, for many, the move from one room to another isn’t enough of a kickstart to get them into work mode.
+Leaving behind home life when your desk is only steps from your sofa can be challenging.
 Microsoft has also found that people are working longer hours, starting earlier, finishing later, and continuing over weekends.
 Switching from work to home life seems to be increasingly difficult.

-The experience of getting in your car or hopping on public transport is becoming something people want to recreate but not necessarily in the way you’d think.
+The experience of getting in your car or hopping on public transport is becoming something people want to recreate, but not necessarily in the way you’d think.
 It’s not the crowded metro or traffic that workers want to replicate, but the extra few minutes of downtime which allow employees to transition from ‘work’ to ‘home’.
-The physical journey gives us space to prepare for the day ahead or look back on what we have done and it’s an important part of our day.
+The physical journey gives us space to prepare for the day ahead or look back on what we have done, and it’s an important part of our day.
 Employees can leave behind one world and mentally move into the other.

 Maybe it’s time we recognize that the time saved in not commuting could be better spent doing something else beneficial.
 This is why Microsoft is giving users the option of a virtual commute.
 But how will they create it, and is the idea as wild as it sounds?
-Microsoft Teams new feature will allow employees to ‘schedule’ a commute from the new insights feature.
+Microsoft Teams’ new feature will allow employees to ‘schedule’ a commute from the new insights feature.
 What will this commute involve?
-End of day reminders, emotional check-ins, and mindfulness are some of the creative ideas Microsoft Teams new features will implement.
+End-of-day reminders, emotional check-ins, and mindfulness are some of the creative ideas Microsoft Teams’ new features will implement.

 Mindfulness and Mental Wellbeing

 Burnout, overwhelm, and stress.
-The mental charge of the workday can have serious impacts on the physical and mental wellbeing of employees.
+The mental charge of the workday can have serious impacts on the physical and mental well-being of employees.
 This has only increased since March 2020.
 In one study, 29% of respondents reported experiencing negative impacts on their mental health since the Covid crisis and working from home began.

-There are many ways for organizations to look after employees mental and digital wellbeing like virtual coffee chats, check-ins, and helpful internal communications.
+There are many ways for organizations to look after employees’ mental and digital well-being like virtual coffee chats, check-ins, and helpful internal communications.
 Still, it’s always useful to provide nudges encouraging employees to check in with themselves.
-Headspace, an app already used around the world to teach people mindfulness is now coming to Teams.
-This will allow employees to check-in and carve out a few moments of mindfulness practice in their day.
+Headspace, an app already used around the world to teach people mindfulness, is now coming to Teams.
+This will allow employees to check in and carve out a few moments of mindfulness practice in their day.

 Grab a Coffee in a Virtual Coffee Shops

 Virtual coffee chats have taken off over the last few months.
 With people encouraged to limit social interactions, we needed to adapt.
-Humans are social creatures who crave interaction, and caffeine!
+Humans are social creatures who crave interaction and caffeine!
 This Microsoft Teams update is going to take things a step further in combining the two.
-After users pushed for the roll-out of virtual backgrounds and together mode in Microsoft Teams, the addition of fake coffee shops backgrounds will be widely welcomed!
+After users push for the roll-out of virtual backgrounds and together mode in Microsoft Teams, the addition of fake coffee shops backgrounds will be widely welcomed!